gnohz/cole-website/content/posts/converting-webflow-site-to-react-with-appfairy/index.md

 In implementing this and the next modification I had a lot of help from [this](https://github.com/DAB0mB/Appfairy/issues/7) github issue.
 I recommend that you read through it.

 In order for webflow.js to function properly on your react site, you need to add the necessary meta data to index.html.
-Thanks to [rolandocpontes](https://github.com/ronaldocpontes) for the above code which makes this process easy.
+Thanks to [rolandocpontes](https://github.com/ronaldocpontes) for the below code which makes this process easy.

 Get the meta data by running the following commands on the console from a deployed webflow site: